-MSP-CVED has conducted 35 offsite Canadian carrier audits in FY2019 as of 06/26/2020.
-MSP-CVED will manage a similar workload of offsite Canadian carrier audits in FY2021 and will commit to 32 annually if the inventory supports it.
+MSP-CVED conducted 35 offsite Canadian carrier audits in FY2019 as of 06/26/2020, FY2020 was abnormal due to the COVID-19 pandemic.
+MSP-CVED will manage a similar workload of offsite Canadian carrier audits in FY2022 and will commit to 32 annually if the inventory supports it and the pandemic allows it.

-The monthly trend yearly analysis report in the past has supported the commitment to increase the number of Safety Audits completed by MSP-CVED in FY2020.
-The current trend however has seen a reduction in Michigan's inventory of Safety Audits pending completion.
-We have adjusted our goals downward to reflect this change.
-We are prepared to increase our commitment and staff if this trend turns around and budgetary restrictions allow.
-This will be adjusted as needed and we will continue working with our FMCSA state and regional partners to ensure our mutual goals are satisfied.
+The monthly trend analysis report would appear to support the commitment to increase the number of Safety Audits completed by MSP-CVED in FY2022.
+The current trend upward however may be associated with the pandemic and a change in regional freight delivery services.
+We have hired an additional two Safety Auditors and we will continue working with our FMCSA state and regional partners to ensure our mutual goals are satisfied.
+The commitment of on-site safety audits will continue to be affected by the current pandemic.